yoshinorisekimoto/api-learning-notes/notes/Step22-Event.md

 ---
 ## Push vs Pull
-- API: pull-based (request/response)
-- Event: push-based (triggered automatically)
+- Push vs Pull
+API is typically request-driven (pull-based), where clients request data.
+Event-driven systems are push-based, where actions are triggered automatically when something happens.

 ---
 ## Webhook vs Event Services
-Webhooks are simple push mechanisms.
+Webhooks are simple push mechanisms implemented using HTTP APIs.
 AWS extends this with event-driven services for better scalability and management.

 ---